CNugteren/CLBlast/doc/tuning.md

 The kernels `gemm` and `gemm_direct` have too many parameters to explore.
 Therefore, they will run in two stages: a first stage with a fixed limited number of parameter combinations, and a second stage with a random selection from a much larger search space.
 The random fraction is determined by the `fraction` argument on the command-line.

 There are also several routine-level tuners.
 They tune inter-kernel parameters and should only be run after the kernels are tuned.
+However, they do automatically pick up kernel tuning results from the current folder if there are any.
 An example is the GEMM routine tuner, which determines when to use the direct or the in-direct GEMM kernel.

 Using the tuning results